FAQ - Our most frequently asked questions

-Absolutely dust free, With our machines floor sanding does not produce any dust. please look at our videos page for examples where you can see n dust is being created.
+Absolutely dust free, with our machines floor sanding does not produce any dust.
+Please take a look at our videos page for examples where you can see if any dust is being created.

-No matter how well a floor is installed, cracks and splits will inevitably happen; nature of the beast with wooden floors!
+No matter how well a floor is installed, cracks and splits will inevitably happen – this is the nature of the beast with wooden floors!

-When this happens it’s so important that the repair is not only blended with the floor and cosmetically appealing but strong and not going to break again!
+When this happens it’s so important that the repair is not only blended with the floor and cosmetically appealing but also of a high quality and strong so it wont break again!

-- How it was fixed down?
-Nailed, screwed or glued?
+How it was fixed down?
+Is it nailed, screwed or glued?